QuentinRa/blog.quentinra.dev/games/game-dev/index.md

 # Game development

-I took note of many advices, and links that may be useful when developing a game.
+I took note of many pieces of advice, and links that may be useful when developing a game.
 This is my summary.

 Game development is structured in 3 phases